 Wholesale lending covers the range of credit facilities granted to sovereign borrowers, banks, non-bank financial institutions and corporate entities.
 The group's wholesale portfolios are well diversified across industry sectors throughout the region, with exposure subject to portfolio controls.
-Overall credit quality remained stable, although the rise in business confidence seen towards the end of 2010 failed to continue throughout 2011 and generally remained low in many sectors given the uncertainties in both the global economic environment and the regional political situation.
+Overall credit quality remained stable, although the rise in business confidence seen towards the end of 2011 failed to continue throughout 2012 and generally remained low in many sectors given the uncertainties in both the global economic environment and the regional political situation.

-During 2011, steps were taken to reduce our counterparty exposures to the eurozone and additional control measures were introduced to manage our counterparty exposures in MENA countries most at risk from the uncertain political environment.
-The level of new problems arising was relatively low given these scenarios but the lack of investor appetite has delayed recovery processes and certain assets continued to be very illiquid.
+During 2012, the group continued to reduce it's counterparty exposures to the eurozone and additional control measures were introduced to manage it's counterparty exposures in MENA countries most at risk from the uncertain political environment.
+While the absence of a full economic recovery and illiquid markets for certain assets increased the stress on certain relationships, the level of new problems arising was relatively low.